 Yes.
 I am a performer.
 By that I mean that I complete all of the tasks in writing, rehearsing, preparing and presenting a drama or musical piece that any other performer in those areas would complete.
 Yes.
 I am a minister.
 By that I mean that I complete all of the tasks that a minister would complete in order to hopefully draw the members of the audience or congregation into a closer walk with Jesus through the drama or musical piece that I present.
 These are not mutually exclusive terms.
 It’s time (actually, long past time) for those in the church with talents in the performing arts to accept them for what they are and put as much effort into creating high-quality, God-pleasing presentations as they would to present something to a secular, school or other crowd.
-If it’s not work doing well, it’s not worth doing it in church has long been my anthem.
+If it’s not worth doing well, it’s not worth doing it in church has long been my anthem.

 The End of Two Chapters

 Over the last weekend, I finished up a rehearsal/performance process for West Side Story with the Next Generation Theatre Company in St. Louis.
 I played the part of Officer Krupke and also designed the sound (which my wife ran for the performances).
 It was the first production since college that I’ve acted in that I neither directed nor produced.
 In short, I had a blast!
 It was fun from auditions to final curtain call.
 I made friends with the cast members and re-acquainted myself with some old friends too.
 The director (Janelle Wilger) was great to work with!